Pikwish/Hello-world/README.md

 # hello-world
 This is my first repository.
-Hello,I like php script,I'm interested in program.
+Hello,I like php script,I'm interested in programming.